 rules out roulette, which gives us only a 47.37% chance of winning

 each bet.
 A single-zero wheel is better, at 48.6%, but still

-too high.
-If you're in Europe where they have the en
+too low.
+If you're in Europe where they have the en prison

 Our next idea might be the banker bet in baccarat, with a low edge of only 1.06%.
 And it'll work, though it's not so simple: In baccarat we have to pay a 5% commission on winning banker bets, so if we win 17 times in a row and lose the 18th, we'll be on the hook for thousands of dollars in commissions.
 Ouch!
 So to do the banker bet we'll have to squirrel away 5% of every win in order to pay the commissions.
 That means our bets would grow slower, and that means that it'll take 19 wins instead of 18.
 That's gonna be the deal-breaker here.
 The odds of making our $1 million are 1 ÷ 50.68%19 = 1 in 405,236.
 We can do better than this.